+THREATS:

-THREATS: Uses looks, gestures and actions to make partner feel ocared.
+Uses looks, gestures and actions to make partner feel scared.
 Breaks and destroys things or abuses pets.
-Threatens to commit suicide, to leave or says that he/ahe will never let partner go.
-Threatens to report you to immigration, kill or hurt you and your loved ones.
-PHYSICAL ABUSE: Any use of physical force intended to cause harm.
-Includes, hitting, pushing, kicking, restraining, throwing, pulling hair, biting, strangling, and threatening onyoical harm.
+Threatens to commit suicide, to leave or says that he/she will never let partner go.
+Threatens to report you to immigration, kill or hurt you and your loved once.